-The Maintenance Lead shall document all proposed Specification changes through the Issue Tracker and then send a request to the PMO to initiate a Maintenance Review.
-This request must be accompanied by an Issue List that summarizes all formal comments that have been received and that indicates the disposition of each Issue.
-The Maintenance Lead must also supply a summary of the proposed Specification changes, ideally in the form of a diff between the proposed and the current Specification.
-The Maintenance Lead must also provide an estimate of when the final materials for the Maintenance Release will be delivered.
-If no estimate is provided the deadline will default to 30 days.

-The PMO shall post the materials on the JCP Website for public review.
+- and then send a request to the PMO to initiate a Maintenance Review.
+This request must be accompanied by an Issue List that summarizes all formal comments that have been received and that indi- - real parties by an issue List that summarizes an formar comments that have been received and that indireal real summary of the pro- - posed Specification changes, ideally in the form of a diff between the proposed and the current Speci- - fication.
+The Maintenance Lead must also provide an estimate of when the final materials for the - 751 Maintenance Release will be delivered.
+If no estimate is provided the deadline will default to 30 days. - The PMO shall post the materials on the JCP Website for public review.
 By default the review period is 30 days, but if time is short the Maintenance Lead may request the PMO to grant an exception and reduce the review period to 14 days.

 The Maintenance Lead may choose to modify one or more of the proposed changes based on comments received during the review.
+If so, the ML must deliver the appropriate modified materials to the ments received during the review.
 If so, the ML must deliver the appropriate modified materials to the PMO no later than 10 days before the close of the review and the PMO must post them online no later than 7 days before the close of the review.

-3.6.4 Maintenance Review Ballot
+759 3.6.4 Maintenance Review Ballot